 Defending a Claim

-As in any contract, Marvin Action claims are subject to a variety of potential defenses with several that are just applicable to these claims.
+As with any contract, Marvin Action claims are subject to a variety of potential defenses with several that are just applicable to these claims.
 Some examples include:

 - Expiration of the statute of limitations